-The VRRW with polynomial reinforcement (i.e. with the probability to visit a vertex proportional to a function $W(n)=n^\rho$ of its current number of visits) has recently been studied by Volkov on $\Z$ (2006,\cite{volkov2}).
-In the superlinear case (i.e.~$\rho > 1$), the walk a.s. visits two vertices infinitely often.
-In the sublinear case (i.e.~$\rho < 1$) the walk a.s. either visits infinitely many sites infinitely often or is transient; it is conjectured that the latter behaviour cannot occur, and that in fact all integers are infinitely often visited.
+The VRRW with polynomial reinforcement [i.e., with the probability to visit a vertex proportional to a function $W(n)=n^\rho$ of its current number of visits] has recently been studied by Volkov on $\Z$ \cite{volkov2}.
+In the superlinear case (i.e., $\rho> 1$), the walk a.s. visits two vertices infinitely often.
+In the sublinear case (i.e., $\rho< 1$), the walk a.s. either visits infinitely many sites infinitely often or is transient; it is conjectured that the latter behavior cannot occur, and that, in fact, all integers are infinitely\vadjust{\goodbreak} often visited.

-The similar Edge-Reinforced Random Walks and, more generally, self-interacting processes, whether in discrete or continuous time/space, have been extensively studied in recent years.
-They are sometimes used as models involving self-organization or learning behaviour, in physics, biology or economics.
-We propose a two pages review of the subject in the introduction of \cite{mountford-tarres}.
-For more detailed overviews, we refer the reader to surveys by Davis \cite{davis3}, Merkl and Rolles \cite{merkl-rolles3}, Pemantle \cite{pemantle5} and T\'oth \cite{toth}, each analyzing the subject from a different perspective.
+The similar Edge-Reinforced Random Walks and, more generally, self-interact\-ing processes, whether in discrete or continuous time/space, have been extensively studied in recent years.
+They are sometimes used as models involving self-organization or learning behavior, in physics, biology or economics.
+We propose a~short review of the subject in the introduction of~\cite{mountford-tarres}.
+For more detailed overviews, we refer the reader to surveys by Davis~\cite{davis3}, Merkl and Rolles~\cite{merkl-rolles3}, Pemantle~\cite{pemantle5} and T\'{o}th~\cite{toth}, each analyzing the subject from a different perspective.

-Let us first recall a few well-known observations on the study of Vertex-Reinforced Random Walks, and in particular the heuristics for relating its behaviour to solutions of ordinary differential equations when the graph is finite and complete (i.e. when all vertices are related together), as done in Pemantle (1992,\cite{pemantle1}) and Benaïm (1997,\cite{benaim1}) .
+Let us first recall a few well-known observations on the study of Vertex-Reinforced Random Walks, and, in particular, the heuristics for relating its behavior to solutions of ordinary differential equations when the graph is finite and complete (i.e., when all vertices are related together), as done in Pemantle \cite{pemantle1} and Bena{\"{\i}}m \cite{benaim1}.

-Let us introduce some preliminary notation, without any assumption on $(G,\sim)$ locally finite connected symmetric graph, possibly infinite.
-For all $x=(x_i)_{i\in V(G)}\in\R^{V(G)}$, let be its support.
-For all $x\in\R^{V(G)}$ such that $S(x)$ is finite, let
+Let us introduce some preliminary notation, without any further assumption on $(G,\sim)$ locally finite connected symmetric graph, possibly infinite.
+For all $x=(x_i)_{i\in G}\in\R^{G}$, let